taocpp/PEGTL/doc/Parse-Tree.md

 };
 ```

-`transform` can modify `n` in any way you, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less", and for transforming the parse tree into an AST.
+`transform` can modify `n` in any way you like, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less", and for transforming the parse tree into an AST.

-It is also possible to all `n.rest()`, or otherwise set `n` to an empty pointer, which effectively removes `n` (and all of its child nodes) from the parse tree.
+It is also possible to call `n.reset()`, or otherwise set `n` to an empty pointer, which effectively removes `n` (and all of its child nodes) from the parse tree.

 ## `tao::pegtl::parse_tree::node`